Self-hosting the bot

 COOKIE_SECRET

-: Paste here your Discord Bot Client ID
+: Paste here your Discord Bot Client IDDISCORD_CLIENT_SECRET

 : You will need to change this to allow using the website properly behind a reverse proxy or over other IP/hostname